-The results in this EPD represent product specific results for one square meter of Armstrong Flooring products.
+The results in this EPD represent product specific results for one square meter of Armstrong Flooring product.
 Caution should be used when trying to compare the results presented in this EPD to other products.
-Transport to Site (A4) results below reflect transport for products sold in North America (NA), Asia, and Australia.
+Transport to Site (A4) results below reflect transport for products sold in North America (NA) and Asia.